Berryakin2010/AWS_Static_Website_2020/README.md

 # AWS_Static_Website_2020
 #Deploy Static Website on AWS

-#In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.
+#In this project, deploy a static website to AWS using S3, CloudFront, and IAM.

 #The files included are: